grassroot-ai/getting-started-checklist/README.md

 # Grassroots AI - Getting Started Checklist

-This is a growing checklist on how to start a distributed collaborative grassroots AI movement.
+This is a growing checklist on how to start a distributed collaborative grassroots AI community.
 It is by no means complete (in fact, this is just a first pass) and is forever changing as different groups include their learnings.
 Each movement would need to adapt to their individual CONTEXT.
 That said, we hope some people find value from this

 ## Rationale